 Essential reading: Top fitness trackers and health gadgets

-Garmin has added a health warning on its Updates & Downloads page.
+Garmin has a health warning on its Updates & Downloads page.
 It reads:

 “Note that there are inherent limitations with the technology that may cause some of the heart rate readings to be inaccurate under certain circumstances.
 These circumstances include the user’s physical characteristics, the fit of the device, and the type and intensity of the swimming.
 For the most accurate heart rate during swimming, Garmin recommends using HRM-Swim or HRM-Tri heart rate monitors.”

 Suunto, Polar and Coros and a select few others already support wrist-based heart rate for swimming.
-It’s nice to see Garmin joining the club.
+It’s nice to see Garmin has joined the club club.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!